-The following is our definition of total permanent disability for Children's Critical Illness Cover that applies to Standard Children's Critical Illness Cover and Enhanced Children's Critical Illness Cover.
+The following is our definition of total per manent disability for Children's Critical Illness Cover that applies to Standard Children's Critical Illness Cover and Enhanced Children's Critical Illness Cover.

-We'll pay if the child is diagnosed as suffering total permanent disability for Children's Critical Illness Cover.
+We'll pay if the child is diagnosed as suffering total per manent disability for Children's Critical Illness Cover.
 All diagnoses must:

-- be made by a consultant employed at a

-hospital within the geographical limits;

-shown in section 1 who is a specialist

-in an area of medicine appropriate to

-the cause of the claim, be the first and

-unequivocal diagnosis of total permanent

-disability for Children's Critical Illness

-Cover, and

-- be confirmed by our chief medical officer.
+- be made by a consultant employed at a hospital within the geographical limits shown on page 5, who is a specialist in an area of medicine appropriate to the cause of the claim, - be the first and unequivocal diagnosis of total permanent disability for Children's Critical Illness Cover, and - be confirmed by our chief medical officer.

-Total permanent disability for Children's Critical Illness Cover means the child becoming permanently disabled through illness or injury to the extent that for a period of 12 consecutive months the child has been confined to their home, a hospital or similar institution and has required medically supervised constant care and attention.
+Total per manent disability for Children's Critical Illness Cover means the child becoming permanently disabled through illness or injury to the extent that for a period of 12 consecutive months the child has been confined to their home, a hospital or similar institution and has required medically supervised constant care and attention.